North Korean involvement in the Russo-Ukrainian war (2022–present)

-North Korea has been involved in the Russo-Ukrainian War since 2022, when it supported Russia by recognizing the self-proclaimed Donetsk People's Republic and Luhansk People's Republic.
-In the autumn of 2024, North Korea sent military personnel to Russia who fought against Ukraine for Russia in Russian uniforms and under Russian command.
+North Korea has supported Russia in the Russo-Ukrainian war since 2017, when it recognized the 2014 Russian annexation of Crimea.
+In July 2022, North Korea recognized the Russia-backed, self-proclaimed Donetsk and Luhansk People's Republics, prompting Ukraine to sever diplomatic ties with North Korea.

+Since 2023, North Korea has supplied Russia with materiel, primarily artillery and missiles.
+Supplied materiel is estimated at millions of artillery shells worth several billions of dollars, over a hundred Hwasong-11A and Hwasong-11B short-range ballistic missiles, and smaller numbers of M-1989 Koksan self-propelled howitzers and other shorter-range missiles.
+From the summer of 2023 to the end of 2025, arms sales to Russia generated more than for North Korea, significantly improving North Korea's economy.

+From October 2024, North Korea sent Korean People's Army personnel to Russia to fight against Ukrainian forces in the Kursk campaign inside Russia, in Russian uniforms and under Russian command.
+The North Korean forces deployed to Russia, estimated at 16,000 to 22,000 troops, are believed to be primarily from the Korean People's Army Special Operations Forces.
+The first clashes with Ukrainian troops occurred in early November, and by mid-January Western officials estimated their casualties at 4,000 and deaths at 1,000.
+Postulated motives for North Korea's involvement include Russian supplies of rice, technology for the North Korean space program, and other assistance countering sanctions against North Korea, and to gain combat experience for its soldiers.
+Suggested Russian motives include addressing a shortage of labor in construction, factories, and in troop counts, and preventing a full-scale mobilization.

 Diplomatic support for Russia

-North Korea repeatedly sided with Russia during the Ukraine conflict.
+North Korea has repeatedly sided with Russia diplomatically during the Russo-Ukrainian war.
 The country officially recognized Crimea as part of Russia as early as 2017, thereby supporting Moscow's position at the international level.
 With the escalation of the conflict and the start of the Russian invasion of Ukraine, North Korea continued its support for Russia.
 In July 2022, North Korea recognized the independence of the self-proclaimed Donetsk and Luhansk People's Republics, supported by Russia.
 This decision immediately led to the severance of diplomatic relations between Ukraine and North Korea.
 Ukraine condemned North Korea's recognition of the separatist territories as a serious breach of international law and an undermining of the country's territorial integrity.
 In an official statement, the Ukrainian Foreign Ministry said that North Korea's decision had no legal relevance.

 Relations between Ukraine and North Korea were almost non-existent even before these events.
 International sanctions against North Korea had prevented any form of cooperation.
-The official diplomatic break in 2022 was therefore more symbolic.
+The official diplomatic break in 2022 was therefore more symbolic than substantive.